MSC Cruises Overview

 MSC Cruises Staterooms & Suites

-The line’s biggest ships, the 133,500-ton, 3,300-guest Divina, Fantasia and Splendida, and not-yet-launched Preziosa, have what’s essentially a first-class section, the Yacht Club.
+In addition to standard inside, oceanview and balcony staterooms, the line’s biggest ships, the 133,500-ton, 3,300-guest Divina, Fantasia and Splendida, and Preziosa, have what’s essentially a first-class section, the Yacht Club.
 Usable by suite guests only, it combines 71 suites with a private bar, solarium, combo concierge/observation lounge, glass-roofed pool, and two hot tubs.
 And of course, there’s also 24-hour butler service, private afternoon tea, and private, suite-guests-only parties.
 It’s good to be king.

 Click below for MSC ship reviews